Significant-Gravitas/AutoGPT/README.md

 python scripts/main.py
 ```

-2. After each of AUTO-GPT's actions, type "NEXT COMMAND" to authorise them to continue.
+2. After each of action, enter 'y' to authorise command, 'y -N' to run N continuous commands, 'n' to exit program, or enter additional feedback for the AI.
-3. To exit the program, type "exit" and press Enter.

 ### Logs